TWBug/GoldCardHenge/content/qualification/field-of-science-technology.en.md

 {{< accordion title="Applicant previously or currently holding a position at a technology company or in technological fields...with a most recent monthly salary of at least NTD 160,000." suffix="1." bottomless="true" >}}
 Please attach all of the following documents:

-- Documents verifying salary or income tax payment relating to employment at a technology company or in a technological field [Note 1](#note-1)
+* Documents verifying salary or income tax payment relating to employment at a technology company or in a technological field [Note 1](#note-1)
-- Personal curriculum vitae and document verifying domestic or foreign service relating to employment at a technology company or in a technological field
+* Personal curriculum vitae and document verifying domestic or foreign service relating to employment at a technology company or in a technological field. **Documents should include the stamp, seal, or signature of (the representative of) the entity by which the paper was issued.**
 {{< /accordion >}}

 {{< accordion title="Those with unique talents or outstanding R&D ability or innovation performances…" suffix="2." bottomless="true" >}}